Trung0246/touhou_fangame_1/readme.txt

 -Trung0246: programmer, texture packer, create spell cards, and mantainer of this repository

+-Ciryes: tester, once a programmer, but being overwhelmed by TODO lists, poor him :(

 Danmakufu engine, image and sound, script library use from 3rd source made by:
 -mkm, DarkKitsune, Snow,...